 Focus on language structure

 Use sentence building grids to teach and reinforce simple sentence structure.
-For students needing additional support, use 'forced order' grids where they have to select words in the correct order from left to right.
+For learners needing additional support, use 'forced order' grids where they have to select words in the correct order from left to right.
+Learn more>

 | || |